Mashed Potatoes

 mashed potatoes were a very common side dish in my childhood home.
 My mom loved making them and she was very good at it.
 They were always creamy, smooth, and well-seasoned.

-Mashed Potatoes are the perfect side dish to so many meals including Beet Bourguinon and Vegan Salisbury Steak.
+Mashed Potatoes are the perfect side dish to so many meals including Beet Bourguignon and Vegan Salisbury Steak.

 WHAT YOU NEED…